 The world is a fascinating place, and for inquisitive kids with an eye for science, there’s plenty to see and do in New Orleans.
 For one stop to satisfy them all, the Audubon Nature Institute has everything a curious kid could want, from insects to dinosaurs to underwater creatures.
 Visit the Audubon Zoo to see exotic animals, play in a water park, go on a dinosaur adventure and ride a colorful carousel.
 At the Audubon Aquarium of the Americas, you can walk through an underwater reef tunnel, feel the fear at the tropical shark exhibit, watch penguins play and get a hands-on experience with hundreds of exotic birds.
 And don’t forget the Audubon Butterfly and Insectarium for an up-close glimpse of creepy crawlers, butterflies and edible insects.

 Little artists can turn to the greats for inspiration when they visit the New Orleans Museum of Art.
 From Degas to Picasso, this cultural institution showcases more than 40,000 pieces, as well as a beautifully landscaped sculpture garden for little ones to frolic in.
 Check the education schedule for upcoming workshops and age-appropriate art classes offered at the museum.

 If gardens, flowers and the great outdoors sound exciting, take your kids to visit New Orleans City Park.
 This 1,300-acre green space has sprawling moss covered oak trees, lagoons, walking trails through Couturie Forest and plenty of opportunities to spot birds and wildlife.
 City Park also is home to the New Orleans Botanical Garden, a lush urban sanctuary filled with blooming flowers and exotic plants.

-For the aspiring chef, or anyone with a sweet tooth, Aunt Sally's Praline Tasting tour is not to be missed.
-This unique tour gives insight into the history and creation of the original praline as well as how it is made today.
-As part of the tour, everyone in the family can taste all of the flavors that Aunt Sally's has to offer and select their own six-pack to take home at the end.
+For the kid in all of us that has a sweet tooth, Aunt Sally's Praline is not to be missed.
+This unique shop gives insight into the history and creation of the original praline as well as how it is made today.
+Head on over and indulge in the various culinary creations that are centered around the praline.
 This sweet treat is fun for the whole family.